• Home

 • Instead of, or in addition to, using Collections.singletonSet to make the orderLine set read-only at run-time, you can also use generic types to make it read-only at compile-time:

-public Set<? extends OrderLine> getOrderLines() { return Collections.unmodifiableSet(orderLines); }
+public Set getOrderLines() { return Collections.unmodifiableSet(orderLines); }

 But this makes it harder to mock these objects with a mocking framework such as EasyMock.